Attire & What To Bring

 - GEORGIA – Real Estate Commission, 404-656-3916

 - INDIANA – Real Estate Commission, 317-234-3009

 - IOWA – Real Estate Commission, 515-281-3183

 - WISCONSIN – Department of Regulation and Licensing, 608-266-5511

 If you reside in a state other than those listed above you must take the required Illinois licensing courses and pass the state licensing examination.
-Salesperson License candidates are required to complete the 45 Hour Real Estate Transactions Course; Broker candidates must complete 120 Hours of approved course work and both must take and pass the state Licensing Examination.
-In addition, Salesperson and Broker License candidates must be at least 21 years of age (there are exemptions to this rule however); be a high school graduate or have obtained a G.E.D.
+Broker License candidates are required to complete the 75 Hour Broker Pre-License Course.
+Broker License candidates must be at least 18 years of age, be a high school graduate or have obtained a GED.
 For More Information on the Requirements/Qualifications please review the Illinois Licensee Candidate Handbook at www.goamp.com.

 Classroom students should discuss their questions with their course instructor.
-For additional help students may want to engage the services of an outside tutor.
+For additional help, students may want to engage the services of an outside tutor.
 In-Person Tutors are available.
-Hourly tutoring rates are negotiated between the Instructor and the student and paid directly to the Instructor:
+Hourly tutoring rates are negotiated between the instructor and the student.
+Learn more.